-- The first phase of the anesthesia protocol involves using a topical anesthesia mist that is sprayed in the nose.
+- The first phase of the anesthesia involves spraying a topical anesthetic mist in the nose.

 - Next, a specially-developed anesthesia gel is spread over the nasal tissue.
 This gel is similar to the topical numbing gel that is used at a dentist’s office.

 - After that, small pledgets (a small wad of absorbent cotton) may be placed near the sinus openings.
 These pledgets have a different type of numbing medicine coating them.

-- A small amount of local anesthesia will be injected once those are placed.
+- Once those are placed, a small amount of local anesthesia will be injected.
 This results in numbness of the sinus cavities.
 Other structures including the turbinates and nasal septum will be numb.
 Patients do not feel the injections because the area is already numb from the anesthetic gel.

 The medications can cause temporary numbness in the mouth including the roof of the mouth and teeth.
 A sensation that something stuck in your throat when swallowing can occur.
 These sensations typically last about 1-3 hours.
 Eating popsicles or sucking on ice chips to melt in the mouth can help soothe the throat until normal swallowing returns.
 Avoid food and beverages until this feeling goes away.